-- 2. All breads may be full size or mini loaves. - 3.
-Pies and cakes must be full size. - All cakes, except decorated cakes, will be cut and sampled by the judge.
+- All Baking items become the property of the Cass County Fair.
+1. All baked items must be on a disposable plate or flat surface for judging, except for baked pies.
+Baked pies may be in a metal pie tin, NO GLASS, with your name on the outside bottom of the pie tin.
+Pie tins will be available for pick up during fair week starting on Monday, after 11:00 a.m. - 2.
+All breads may be full size or mini loaves. - 3.
+Pies and cakes must be full size. - All cakes, except decorated cakes, will be cut and sampled by 4. the judge.
 Cakes will be judged on texture, flavor, and presentation.
-NO whipping cream frostings, fillings or meat products. - 5.
-Cake dummies will be allowed for decorated cakes only. - 6.
-No cream or custard pies. - 7.
-All cakes must be displayed on flat surface (no pans). - Exhibitor tags must be completed with your name in BOLD PRINT. - 9.
+NO whipping cream frostings, fillings or meat products. - Cake dummies will be allowed for decorated cakes only.
+5. - No cream or custard pies.
+6. - 7.
+All cakes must be displayed on flat surface (no pans). - Exhibitor tags must be completed with your name in BOLD 8.
+PRINT. - 9.
 No entries requiring refrigeration will be accepted. - 10.
 Only one exhibit may be entered in each class.